atch2203/blog/src/content/blog/ledsticks.md

 And thus began the quest for the unbreakable LED sticks...

 ## Threads and LEDs
+In an effort to reduce my own work as much as possible, I attempted to copy and reuse as many parts of sundia's LED attachment as much as possible.

 ## finished with the attachments
 clear TPU